bodywork-ml/bodywork-pymc3-project/README.md

 A complete Bayesian modelling workflow is covered in-depth and executed within [train_model.ipynb](https://github.com/bodywork-ml/bodywork-pymc3-project/blob/main/train_model.ipynb).
 We can summarise the steps in this notebook as follows,

-### Create an Example Dataset
+### Step 1 - Create an Example Dataset

-To aid in building intuition for how Bayesian inference and PPLs work, we will simulate a 'toy' regression dataset using random number generation and then estimate the parameters.
+To aid in building intuition for how Bayesian inference and PPLs work, we will simulate a 'toy' regression dataset using random number generation and then estimate the input parameters using the Bayesian inference model defined in Step 2.

 For our synthetic dataset, we will assume that the dependent variable (or labelled data), $\tilde{y}$, is a linear function of a single independent variable (or feature), $x$, whose impact on $\tilde{y}$ depends on a categorical variable (or feature), $c$.
-We define $x$ is a positive real number and $c$ to belong to one of three categories, that occur with equal likelihood.
+We define $x$ as a positive real number and $c$ to belong to one of three categories, that occur with equal likelihood.
 We express this model mathematically, as follows,

 $$
 \tilde{y} = \beta_{c} \cdot x + \sigma \cdot \tilde{\epsilon}
 $$

 where $\tilde{\epsilon} \sim N(0, 1)$, $\sigma$ is the standard deviation of the random noise in the data and $c \in \{0, 1, 2\}$ denotes the category.
-We start by hard-coding our choices for the model parameters, that we will then try and estimate.
+We start by hard-coding our choices for the model parameters.

 ```python
 beta_c0 = 1